 - How Does Federated Financial obtain lower payments?

-- Can medical and hospital bills be included in a debt consolidation referral plans?
+- Can medical and hospital bills be included in a debt consolidation plans?

 - Should I consider filing for bankruptcy instead of joining your program?